 My absolute favorite “soda” recipe for water kefir is this Orange Kefir Recipe.
-Though I’ve tried just about every possible flavor/juice/etc. for water kefir, the orange recipe is the most successful for extra fizz and deliciousness.
+Though I’ve tried all kinds of flavors/juices/etc., the orange kefir recipe is the most successful for extra fizz and deliciousness.
 Oh, plus there are extra nutrients in orange rind, so… yeah!

 Spring water is best- chlorine will slow down (or kill) your grains.
 Also, don’t use honey.
 It is anti-bacterial, so it can slow the culture down (or stop it dead in its tracks).